Manchán of Mohill: Famine and death

 The Irish Annals record a cluster of deaths for person(s) named Mochta (died 534 or 535), Mocta/Mauchteus (d.
 537), and Manchán (d.
 538).
 These entries could correlate to the one person, (Note: The Annals of the Four Masters states- "A.D.
 534, Saint Mochta, Bishop of Lughmhagh, disciple of St. Patrick, resigned his spirit to heaven on the nineteenth day of August."
 The Annals of Ulster state- "A.D.
 535, The falling alseep of Mochta, disciple of Saint Patrick, on the 13th of the Kalends of September.
 Thus he himself wrote in his epistle: Mauchteus, a sinner, priest, disciple of St Patrick, sends greetings in the Lord' .....A.D.
 537, Or here, the falling asleep of St Mochta, disciple of Patrick".) but one entry is unequivocal- "AD 538: Manchán of Maethail fell (Manchan Maethla cecídit)".
 Manchán probably died as a result of famines caused by the extreme weather events of 535-536.
 The Irish Annals cite the weather events, and resulting famine, as "the failure of bread" giving the years 536AD, 538AD, and 539AD.

 Christian veneration of Manchán

-The 6th-century events probably had significant impact on Christianity across Ireland, the dramatic events perhaps illustrating the sanctity of Manchán to his followers.
 The remains of Manchan were probably preserved for a long time in the Monastery of Maothail-Manachan before being enshrined.

 Protection from plague

-Manchán was probably venerated for protection from plague considering his 538 death during worldwide famine, and preceded a deadly plague at Mohill.
+Manchán was perhaps venerated for protection from plague considering his 538 death during worldwide famine, and preceded a deadly plague at Mohill.
 (Note: From the mid-6th century, prayers to Saint Manchan would beg salvation from the horrors of plague and natural disaster.
 Ann Dooley noted "prayers of saints are a powerful factor in protecting their clients from harms such as the plague, and showing the ability of Irish tradition of sainthood to pick up on the social responsibilities for children left without any legal standing in a stricken community where normal family law has broken down".)